RageLeague/DemocraticRace/README.md

 * More quests are counted as "free time", such as Information Warfare.
 * Added custom quip tag per campaign.
 More dialogs are available.
 * Added new characters to the region.
 Change custom home generation logic.
+* Benni has three fingers now, like other kra'deshi.
 * Lots of dialog update and fixes.

 ### 0.2.1